adrianharet/adrianharet.github.io/_posts/2025-04-28-networked-minds.md

 # Ideas for essays

 # Bibliography
+1. Christakis, N. A., & Fowler, J. H. (2007).
+The spread of obesity in a large social network over 32 years.
+The New England Journal of Medicine, 357(4), 370–379.
-1. Christakis, N. A., & Fowler, J. H. (2009).
+2. Christakis, N. A., & Fowler, J. H. (2009).
 Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives.
 Little Brown and Company.
-2. Easley, D., & Kleinberg, J. (2010).
+3. Easley, D., & Kleinberg, J. (2010).
 Networks, Crowds, and Markets.
 Cambridge University Press.
-3. Jackson, M. O. (2010).
+4. Jackson, M. O. (2010).
 Social and Economic Networks.
 Princeton University Press.
-4. Jackson, M. O. (2019).
+5. Jackson, M. O. (2019).
 The Human Network: How Your Social Position Determines Your Power, Beliefs, and Behaviors.
 Knopf Doubleday.